ZachGregory/spookyScav/Documentation/Setup/Deployment.md

 sudo docker restart spooky-scav
 ```

-Use `sudo docker exec -it engfrosh sh` to access the shell of the engfrosh container.
+Use `sudo docker exec -it spookyscav sh` to access the shell of the spookyscav container.

 Now the unix socket must be setup.
+This should have been done with the start.sh file but that does not work.
-Run the following in the engfrosh container shell:
+Run the following in the spookyscav container shell:
 ```sh
 cd /home/ubuntu/engfrosh/engfrosh_site/
 gunicorn --workers 3 --bind unix:/home/ubuntu/engfrosh/engfrosh_site/engfrosh_site.sock --worker-class uvicorn.workers.UvicornWorker engfrosh_site.asgi:application
 ```

+Yippee!!
+It should now be setup and working properly (hopefully).

 See [site configuration](#site-config) for information on how to use the site